kimitobo/Timecapsules/cup/README.md

 ---

 ### 4. Solder the audio jack in place
 Start with one solder pad, pay attention to aligning the feet on the pads, solder remaining 5 feet.
+(LED already in place in the pic, but leave that last)
 ![](https://github.com/kimitobo/Timecapsules/blob/master/cup/PCB_solder_guide/20181013_192903.jpg?raw=true)

 ----

 ### 5. Solder the chip socket in place
-Pads are small, bend pinds 90 degrees to sides, trim to match the footprint, start with one and align.
+Pads are small, bend pinds 90 degrees to sides, trim to match the footprint, start with one, and align.
 ![](https://github.com/kimitobo/Timecapsules/blob/master/cup/PCB_solder_guide/20181013_194346.jpg?raw=true)

 ---